 All Master's students in the political science program are responsible for setting up a thesis committee.
-The thesis committee will consist of the Committee Chair who must be on a research track, and at least two additional full-time, tenure-track faculty members from within the Political Science Department.7 With the approval of the Graduate Program Coordinator, additional faculty (from UTRGV or other institutions) may also serve on the committee, but the committee must include at least three faculty members from the UTRGV Political Science Department.
+The thesis committee will consist of the Committee Chair who must be on a research track, and at least two additional full-time faculty members that that are tenured, on the tenure track, or full-time lecturers with a PhD and a record of research, from within the Political Science Department.
+With the approval of the Graduate Program Coordinator, additional faculty (from UTRGV or other institutions) may also serve on the committee, but the committee must include at least three faculty members from the UTRGV Political Science Department.
 It is required that the thesis committee meet with the student at least once per semester, but it is the student's responsibility to initiate these meetings and to seek feedback from the committee, and especially the Committee Chair, regularly.
 Faculty members have the option to decline to serve on a Thesis Committee.

-6 The University of Texas Rio Grande Valley, Graduate College, Thesis Manual Instructions Concerning the Preparation of Theses, p.
+&lt;sup>6 The University of Texas Rio Grande Valley, Graduate College, Thesis Manual Instructions Concerning the Preparation of Theses, p.
 4.